code

 Step 2: Fuzzing

-Continuing the test, we have decided to focus on the previous directory and perform a fuzz using a known wordlist that can be easily found on the internet.
-While doing so, we encountered various Git directories that were publicly accessible.
-For example, a Git configuration file that returned global variables and included a complete URL of an interesting repository:
+Next, we focused on the docs directory and performed fuzzing using a publicly available wordlist.
+While doing so, we gradually encountered several Git directories that were publicly accessible.
+For instance, we found a Git configuration file that revealed global variables and also included the full URL of an interesting repository.

 Git Configuration Data Contains Accessible Repositories